DuckyMomo20012/my-fe-stack/README.md

 # My FE Tech Stack

 > This document is under development 🚧 and for reference purposes only 🔍.
-I chose libraries that suit me best.

 ## 1. Technologies: